apache/dubbo-website/content/en/overview/mesh/concepts/traffic-management.md

 - Route traffic to different versions of a service (for example, v1 and v2).
 - Route based on request attributes such as headers and paths.
 - Configure weighted routing for canary and gradual rollouts.
-- (Planned) Configure timeouts and retries for resilience.
+- Configure timeouts and retries for resilience.

 ### ServiceRoute example